stephanie-w/brainscribble/content/DataAnalysis/classification-algorithms-on-iris-dataset.md

 from matplotlib.colors import ListedColormap
 ```

+scikit-learn comes with a few standard datasets, for instance the iris and digits datasets for classification.
 The iris dataset consists of measurements of three different species of irises.
 scikit-learn embeds a copy of the iris CSV file along with a helper function to load it into numpy arrays.